jgou/azure-container-instances/README.md

 az account set -s "My Subscription"
 ```
 ## Examples
+* container groups:
-* container groups: Create a container group getting a Ghost image from Docker Hub (https://hub.docker.com/_/ghost/).
+  * Create a container group getting a Ghost image from Docker Hub (https://hub.docker.com/_/ghost/).
 Ghost is a free and open source blogging platform written in JavaScript.
 Executing this example, you will have a fully Ghost blogging platform ready to be used.
+  * It also offers the possibility of publishing another blogging platform image.
+This time running in Windows platform.